Nicola Blowey, Agricultural Student of the Year

 The world needs talented, highly skilled farmers, managers and advisors to ensure this vital, diverse and technological industry is fit for the challenge ahead.
 As the leading university for the agri-food chain and rural sectors, Harper Adams is the best place to develop your talent.

-Why study agriculture at Harper Adams?
 For more than 115 years our agriculture graduates have been excelling in an increasingly diverse, advanced technological industry.
-They're hard-working, independent problem-solvers who enjoy using their skills, science and technology to achieve the best outcomes.
-They don't all come from farming families, and are as likely to have grown up in the town as the country.
+They're hard-working, independent problem-solvers who enjoy using their skills, science and technology to achieve the best outcomes, and they don't all come from farming families!
 What they share is a passion for agriculture, the desire to make the most of their university life, and to make a difference.

 With the changing emphasis on land use and issues such as security of food security, reconnecting the food chain, protecting the environment, sustainability and biofuels, our graduates are proof that the agriculture industry offers a bright future.
 Are you ready to join them?